ScipioneParmigiano/ScipioneParmigiano/README.md

 - ⚛️: quantum computing and quantum algorithms.

 In my free time I:
-- 🌱: exploring technical content writing;
+- 🌱: explore technical content writing;
 - ⚡: study some mathematics and statistics;
 - 🥇: take part in hackathons and practice sport.